cocos/cocos-docs/en/concepts/scene/scene-editing.md

 Assuming that all three Label nodes are selected, the six alignment buttons from left to right will align these nodes in turn:

-- top-aligned to the nearest upper border (not the upper border of the topmost node)
+- Top-aligned to the nearest upper border (not the upper border of the topmost node)
-- vertically centered, aligned to the overall horizontal center line
+- Vertically centered, aligned to the overall horizontal center line
-- bottom-aligned, aligned to the nearest lower boundary
+- Bottom-aligned, aligned to the nearest lower boundary
 - Left-aligned to its closest left border
 - Horizontally centered, aligned to the overall vertical center line
 - Right-aligned, aligned to the nearest right border